ede1998/rip2/README.md

     - Added shell completions
     - Added a test suite
     - Added a few unmerged PRs from the original repo
+    - General maintenance:
+        - Bug fix for FIFO file copy not being executed
-    - General maintenance, refactoring to modern rust, and optimization
+        - Refactoring to modern rust

 ## Installation